 There are also some workers on which labour standards are not applied which include employees of the Canadian Armed Forces, self-employed individuals, prisoners, students in social/community/non-profit organizations.

-Saskatchewan has the lowest minimum wage in Canada at $11.45 per hour, but it will get revised on October 1, 2021.
+Saskatchewan has the lowest minimum wage in Canada at $11.45 per hour, but it got revised on October 1, 2021.

 In Saskatchewan, come-in care providers are not included in minimum wage standards.
 For live-in caregivers and domestic employees, it is mandatory to give them the pay of minimum wage at least for the initial 8 hours.